Hawking radiation: black hole vs de Sitter: Entropy of cosmological horizon in de Sitter (d+1)-spacetime

 For the contracting de Sitter Universe, the local temperature is negative, $T=H/\pi <0$.
 This produces the negative entropy density in Eq. (\ref{EntropyDensity}):

 and correspondingly the negative entropy of the Hubble volume:

-On the other hand, the horizon of the contracting de Sitter is the white horizon, in the same way as the horizon of the Schwarzschild white hole and the inner horizon of the RN black hole.\cite{Volovik2025TC} The black and white horizons are distinguished using the PG metric instead of static coordinates.
+This agrees with the negative sign of the entropy of the cosmological horizon in the contracting de Sitter.
+This cosmological horizon is the white horizon, in the same way as the horizon of the Schwarzschild white hole and the inner horizon of the RN black hole.\cite{Volovik2025TC} The black and white horizons are distinguished using the PG metric instead of static coordinates.
 Consider the coordinate dependence of the shift velocity $v(x)$ across the horizon at $x=0$.
 For the black horizon one has $dv/dx|_{x=0} >0$, while for the white horizon $dv/dx|_{x=0} <0$.
 Applying this to the de Sitter horizon, one obtains $dv/dr |_{r=r_H} =H>0$ for the expanding de Sitter and $dv/dr |_{r=r_H} =H<0$ for the contracting de Sitter.

 The white horizons have negative entropies, as follows from the consideration of the Hawking radiation.
 This demonstrates that for the contracting de Sitter, the entropy of horizon is again equal to the entropy $S_H$ of the region inside the cosmological horizon.
 But now both entropies are negative.
+The first law (\ref{FirstLaw1}) of de Sitter thermodynamics is also valid for the contracting de Sitter, since both entropy and temperature change sign.